 Ft.
-Duchesne, UT —April 27, 2017.
+Duchesne, UT —June 28, 2018.

 About the Ute Indian Tribe-The Ute Indian Tribe resides on the Uintah and Ouray Reservation in northeastern Utah.
 Three bands of Utes comprise the Ute Indian Tribe: the Whiteriver Band, the Uncompahgre Band and the Uintah Band.
 The Tribe has a membership of more than three thousand individuals, with over half living on the Uintah and Ouray Reservation.
 The Ute Indian Tribe operates its own tribal government and oversees approximately 1.3 million acres of trust land which contains significant oil and gas deposits.
 The Tribal Business Committee is the governing council of the Tribe.